PX4/PX4-user_guide/en/frames_multicopter/holybro_x500v2_pixhawk6c.md

    [![Assembly7](../../assets/airframes/multicopter/x500_v2_holybro_pixhawk6c/assembly7.png)](https://youtu.be/Qjs6pqarRIY)

-1. Use Socket Cap Screws M2.5*6 and screw the bottom plate on the 4 hangers (that we inserted in the 2 bars on the 3rd step of HOLDER assembly)
+1. Use Socket Cap Screws M2.5*6 and screw the bottom plate on the 4 hangers (that we inserted in the 2 bars on the 3rd step of the payload holder assembly)

   <!--  @[youtube](https://youtu.be/Qjs6pqarRIY) -->

 ### Landing Gear

 1. To assemble the landing gear, loosen the pre-assembled screws of the Landing Gear-Cross Bar and insert the Landing Gear-Vertical Pole and fasten the same.